Wildlife of Saint Helena, Ascension and Tristan da Cunha: Marine life

-On Tristan da Cunha there is an endemic species of lobster, the Tristan rock lobster, which appears on the coat of arms of the territory.
-Other marine life includes several temperate water fish species, as well as the seals and whales listed above.
+Within the waters surrounding Tristan da Cunha, the Tristan rock lobster is an endemic crustacean species, appearing on the territory's coat of arms.
+Other marine life includes temperate-water fishes, as well as the aforementioned pinnipeds and cetaceans.

 Flora

-The Flora of Saint Helena is particularly diverse, with hundreds of endangered endemic species.
-In recent years there has been a program to conserve and replant the great forest on the island which was destroyed over the years by human activity, causing widespread soil erosion on the island.
-The Millennium Forest Project has been successful and the forest is expanding rapidly.
+The flora of Saint Helena is particularly diverse, with hundreds of endangered endemic species.
+In recent years there has been a program to conserve and replant the great forest on the island, which was destroyed by human activity, causing widespread soil erosion.
+The Millennium Forest Project has been successful, and the forest is expanding rapidly.